bar2sek/homelab/kubernetes/README.md

 - deployed using MAAS + cloud-init
 - install/configure Ceph
 - install all keys and setup for clustering
-- install virtIO for Sidero/Talos VMs?
+- install qemu for Sidero/Talos VMs?

 Other option is to skip Ubuntu and go straight to Sidero?
 How to do storage then?

+Instead of worrying about a Hypervisor APIs with Pulumi or suome such, use Ansible to configure VMs from CI/CD if needed?